-Internal links

-The schematic diagram below shows the positions of the internal links on the main printed circuit board.
-Some landmarks are also shown, such as the RISC OS ROMs.

-The links shown on the diagram have the following functions: LK1 Internal auxiliary video connector providing access to the following signals: P1 Red P2 Green P3 Blue P4 H/CSync P5 VSync/Mode OV P6 LK2 Provides option for video CSync to be superimposed on the Green video output signal: P1 Sync source P2 Green OV P3 Note that for a monitor that uses Sync on Green, move this link to the 1-2 position, and set the sync type to 1.
-LK3 Used to configure the signal on pin 5 of the video socket: VSync or VSync P1 P2 Video socket pin 5 P3 Mode Note: Mode is a control signal used by some monitors with a SCART interface.
-Test connector used in conjunction with Acorn designed test LK4 equipment: 5V P1 P2 D<0> P3 La<21> RomCS P4 P5 Rst
+Appendix A: Hardware components and connectors

+The links shown on the diagram have the following functions:

+LK1 Internal auxiliary video connector providing access to the following signals:

+- P1 Red

+- P2 Green

+- P3 Blue

+- P4 H/CSync

+- P5 VSync/Mode

+- P6 0V

+- LK2 Provides option for video CSync to be superimposed on the Green video output signal:

+- P1 Sync source

+- P2 Green

+- P3 0V

+Note that for a monitor that uses Sync on Green, move this link to the 1-2 position, and set the sync type to 1.

+LK3 Used to configure the signal on pin 5 of the video socket:

+P1 VSync or VSync

+P2 Video socket pin 5

+P3 Mode

+Note: Mode is a control signal used by some monitors with a SCART interface.

+LK4 Test connector used in conjunction with Acorn designed test equipment:

+P1 5V

+P2 D<0>

+P3 La<21>

+P4 RomCS

+P5 Rst

+P6 OV